Skyscanner/backpack-android/UNRELEASED.md

 # Unreleased

 > Place your changes below this line.

 **Added:**

+- `MonthView`:
+  - Both calendar have the same style
+  - Added new style value `calendarDateSelectedSameDayBackgroundColor` to set the secondary circle color
+  - Increased `rowheight`
+  - Added new style parameter to London and Doha themes
+  - Default font weight is `Emphasized`
+  - Removed today marking circle
+  - `Colored` calendar shows color around days instead of below them
+  - Calendar day texts appearance is separated into a style

+**Fixed:**
+- `MonthView`:
+  - Height calculation of range rectangular

+**Added:**

 - `BpkIcon`:
   - Added `bpk_single_booking`

 ## How to write a good changelog entry